1473818099/MTEC-353/FinalProject/Proposal/README.md

 - Recreates the acoustics of a real space by applying its impulse response to the audio

 Features:
-- Full FFT/IFFT Formula coding, overlap buffer
+- Full FFT/IFFT Formula coding, overlap-add buffer
 - DSP plugin
 - GUI